mrhenry/nix-darwin-fixer/README.md

 # Keep Nix working on macOS after system updates

-This is a fix for when Nix breaks after a macOS system updates.
+This is a fix for when Nix breaks after macOS system updates.
 It installs a LaunchDaemon that will run on system boot and fix the broken `/etc/zshrc` and `/etc/bashrc` files.
+You can also run it manually.

 ## How to use the fixer